-The iconic route for The Vitality Big Half starts by Tower Bridge by the Tower of London and goes east to Canary Wharf before doubling back to cross Tower Bridge and follow the river to finish in the spectacular setting of historic Greenwich.
+The iconic route for The Vitality Big Half starts by Tower Bridge by the Tower of London and finishes in the spectacular setting of the Cutty Sark in Greenwich.
 The route goes through four London boroughs: Southwark, Lewisham, Tower Hamlets and Greenwich.

 With many roads closed for the race (visit our road closures page for more details), the best way to get around is by public transport.
 London Underground, London Overground and the Docklands Light Railway (DLR) offer great travel options for spectators.